 1:16-cv-01116

-A lot of rejections were given by examiner and finally he approved it on the basis of its pain relief and fever reduction quality with a dosage of less than 800 mg of an intravenous acetaminophen solution within 3 to 5 hour.
+The examiner rejected it many times, but finally, he approved it on the basis of its quality for pain relief and fever reduction, with a dosage of less than 800 mg of an intravenous acetaminophen solution within 3 to 5 hours.

-After a little research, we were able to identify a few interesting links that appear to disclose the oral dosage of acetaminophen Link1 (~600-800mg) and Link2 (~600mg).
+After a little research, we identified a few interesting links that appear to disclose the oral dosage of acetaminophen Link1 (~600-800mg) and Link2 (~600mg).

 The only thing that was demarcating the enforced patent was an intravenous route of administration.
 Although the concept of intravenous acetaminophen was also known at that time Link3.